elixir-lang/elixir/README.md

 All pull requests must be approved by two committers before being merged into the repository.
 If any changes are necessary, the team will leave appropriate comments requesting changes to the code.
-Unfortunately we cannot guarantee a pull request will be merged, even when modifications are requested, as the Elixir team will re-evaluate the contribution as it changes.
+Unfortunately, we cannot guarantee a pull request will be merged, even when modifications are requested, as the Elixir team will re-evaluate the contribution as it changes.